Factoria-F5-Git/continuous-delivery-playground/docs/05-deploying-to-an-environment.md

 Lets add a new job that allow us to deploy our modern web app to an environment that we will call production.

-Create a Token so GitHub can get access to our personal Vercel account through the Vercel API.
+We have to create a Token so GitHub impersonate our personal Vercel account through the Vercel API.
-Tokens > Create Token
+First we will create a token in Vercel going to `Account Settings > Tokens > Create Token`

+Then we will add this secret into GitHub actions, <code style="color : red">  IMPORTANT: never commit secrets in your repository, even if it's private </code>

 Secrets and variables > Actions > Actions secrets > New secret

+Navigate to `./vercel/project.json` and you will find the `orgId` and `projectId` needed to connect to the project in Vercel.

 ```yaml
 jobs: